-Distance influences accuracy of eyewitness IDsMay 13th, 2014 in Psychology & Psychiatry /
+Distance influences accuracy of eyewitness IDsMay 13, 2014 in Medicine & Health / Psychology & Psychiatry

 Eyewitness accuracy declines steadily and quite measuredly as the distance increases.
 Additionally, a good deal of guess work or so-called "false alarms" also comes into play as the distance increases.
 These findings have implications for the trustworthiness of eyewitness accounts that are used to solve criminal cases.
 Research led by James Lampinen of the University of Arkansas in the US and published in Springer's journal Psychonomic Bulletin & Review sheds light on the matter.